Tal Kleinhause

 Doctoral student

-I'm a PhD student working under the supervision of Élise Huchard, in collaboration with the Tsaobis Baboon Project and as part of the DESPOT team.
-My research focuses on the evolution of behavior, and more specifically on dominant personality in primates.
+I am a doctoral student working under the supervision of Élise Huchard, in collaboration with the Tsaobis Baboon Project and as part of the DESPOT team.
+My research focuses on behavioral evolution, and more specifically on dominant personality in primates.

-In my work, I use long-term behavioral data to investigate individual differences in aggression and affiliation styles in wild Chacma baboons from the Tsaobis population in Namibia.
+As part of my work, I use long-term behavioral data to study individual differences in aggression and affiliation styles among wild Chacma baboons in the Tsaobis population in Namibia.

-I'm very interested in the strategies that different individuals use in social and hierarchical situations, and how these might be linked either to genetics, social learning, or personality.
-In the past, I've worked with small mammals in the northeastern USA and Borneo; followed meerkats in the Kalahari for 18 months; observed and habituated chimpanzees in Sierra Leone and Guinea; and completed the MEME master's program.
+I am very interested in the strategies that different individuals use in social and hierarchical situations, and how these might be related to genetics, social learning, or personality.
+In the past, I have worked with small mammals in the northeastern United States and Borneo; tracked meerkats in the Kalahari for 18 months; observed and habituated chimpanzees in Sierra Leone and Guinea; and completed the MEME master's program.

 Contact Info